Health Informatics Certificate

 - Successful completion of the following courses:

-Course List Code Title Hours IPHI 820 Program, Project, and Communication Planning 2 IPHI 850 Introduction to Health Informatics 2 IPHI 851 Transforming Health Care through Use of Information Systems and Technology 3 IPHI 852 Health Data: Theory and Practice 3 IPHI 853 Abstraction and Modeling of Healthcare Information 3 IPHI 854 Knowledge Management in Healthcare 3 IPHI 856 Health Informatics Practicum (Can be taken over 1-3 consecutive semesters.
+Course List Code Title Hours IPHI 850 Introduction to Health Informatics 2 IPHI 851 Transforming Health Care through Use of Information Systems and Technology 3 IPHI 852 Health Data Theory and Practice (3 credits required) 3 IPHI 853 Abstraction and Modeling of Healthcare Information 3 IPHI 854 Knowledge Management in Health Care 3 IPHI 856 Health Informatics Practicum (Can be taken over 1-3 consecutive semesters.
 Students who are taking the PharmD program concurrent with the HI Certificate, will substitute IPHI 858 for this course.)
 3 IPHI 858 Health Informatics Practicum: Pharmacy (Required for PharmD students who are completing the HI Certificate concurrent with their PharmD program.
 All other HI Certificate students will be required to take IPHI 856.)
 4 Total Hours 17-18

 Graduate credit from another institution may not be transferred to a graduate certificate program.

 Certificate requirements and course descriptions are subject to change.
 Any courses taken as an equivalent must be approved by the Graduate Director and the Office of Graduate Studies.
 In most cases, use the catalog of the year student entered the program.

 Healthcare Informatics Certificate